Let integrity and uprightness preserve me, for I wait for you. Psalm 25:21

 7 He set the engraved image of the idol, which he had made, in the house of the Lord, of which the Lord said to David and to Solomon his son, “In this house and in Jerusalem, which I have chosen out of all the tribes of Israel, I will put my name forever.
 8 I will never again remove the feet of Israel from the land which I have appointed for your fathers, if only they will be careful to do all that I have commanded them, all the law, the statutes, and the ordinances given by Moses.”
 9 Manasseh seduced Judah and the inhabitants of Jerusalem, so that they did more evil than did the nations whom the Lord destroyed before the Israelites.

 Manasseh’s Repentance and Restoration

 10 The Lord spoke to Manasseh, and to his people, but they did not listen.
 11 Therefore the Lord brought on them the captains of the army of the king of Assyria, who took Manasseh in chains, bound him with fetters, and carried him to Babylon.

 12 When he was in distress, he begged the Lord his God, and humbled himself greatly before the God of his fathers.
-13 He prayed to him, and he was entreated by him, and heard his supplication, and brought him back to Jerusalem into his kingdom.
+13 He prayed to the Lord, and God was moved by his plea and heard his supplication and brought him back to Jerusalem into his kingdom.
 Then Manasseh knew that the Lord was God.

 14 Now after this, he built an outer wall to the city of David on the west side of Gihon, in the valley, to the entrance at the fish gate.
 He encircled Ophel with it and raised it up to a very great height, and he put valiant captains in all the fortified cities of Judah.